PX4/PX4-Devguide/en/setup/dev_env_windows_cygwin.md

 1. Clone the PX4 Firmware repository from within the console:

    > **Note** Cloning only needs to be done once!
-     Stkip this step if you ticked the installer option to *clone the PX4 repository, build and run simulation with jMAVSim*.
+     Skip this step if you ticked the installer option to *clone the PX4 repository, build and run simulation with jMAVSim*.

    ```bash
    # Clone PX4 Firmware repository into the home folder & loads submodules in parallel